BLCM/OpenBLCMM/README.md

 ### Can probably wait until after the first public release

-- Add some caching to IconManager -- probably had it originally.
 - Convert StringTable to use a CSV library
   - Will need some one-time conversion stuff in there, and the ability to discern between a converted version.